wesinator/windows-dev-docs/hub/apps/develop/security/share-certificates.md

 > [!TIP]
 > [Microsoft Copilot](https://copilot.microsoft.com/) is a great resource if you have questions about getting started writing Windows apps or ASP.NET Core web APIs.
 Copilot can help you write code, find examples, and learn more about best practices for creating secure apps.

+## Prerequisites

+- [Visual Studio](https://visualstudio.microsoft.com/) with the **ASP.NET and web development** and **Windows application development** workloads installed.
+- The latest [Windows Software Development Kit (SDK)](https://developer.microsoft.com/windows/downloads/windows-sdk/) to use the Windows Runtime (WinRT) APIs in your WinUI app.
+- [PowerShell](/powershell/scripting/install/installing-powershell-on-windows) for working with self-signed certificates.

 ## Create and publish a secured web service

 1. Open Microsoft Visual Studio and select **Create a new project** from the start screen.